metabrainz/picard-plugins/plugins/classical_extras/Readme.md

 If the Options Page does not provide sufficient flexibility, users familiar with scripting can write Tagger Scripts to access the hidden variables directly.

 ## Updates
+Version 0.6.5: Include ability to use multiple (concatenated) sources in tag mapping (see notes under "tag mapping").
+All artist "sources" using hidden variables (_cea_...) are now consistently in the plural, to distinguish from standard tags.
+Note that if "album" is used as a source in tag mapping, it will now be the revised name, where composer prefixing is used.
+To use the original name, use "release" as the source.
+Also various bug fixes, notably to ensure that all arrangers get picked up for use in tag mapping.

 Version 0.6.4: Write out version number to 'comment: classical_extras_version' tag.
 Provide default comment tags for writing ui options.
 Provide better m4a and iTunes compatibility (see notes).
 Added functionality for chorus master, orchestrator and concert master (leader).
 Re-arranged artist tab in ui.
 Various bug fixes.

 Version 0.6.3: Bug fixes.
 Modified ui default options.